 Although it isn’t included in your credit score, your credit report may list a “high balance,” which is the highest balance you ever charged to that card.
 Anyone who looks at your credit report will know you once had a high balance on that card, and they will have no knowledge of how quickly you repaid that debt.

 3. Pay Attention to Hard vs. Soft Credit Checks

-Soft credit checks usually come from a free online program such as Credit Karma.
+Soft credit checks usually come from a free online platform.
 These don’t affect your credit score.

 Companies usually do hard checks when you’re applying for a loan or credit card.
 These are ordered from one of the three major credit bureaus and stay on your credit report for two years.
 FICO may disregard them after about a year.
 Hard credit checks could potentially bring your score down by five points, they’re certainly something to look out for, especially during periods in which you’re trying to maintain the highest score possible.

 4. Keep Track of Your Credit

 Use free platforms to track your credit record.
 This way you can monitor any spikes or dips in your credit score and see where they came from without any additional costs.